 How to reply

-in what I (and many others) consider the right way:
+to reply in what I (and many others) consider

 A recipe for replying to mail and Usenet posts